fbpx

 4. Toxic Work Culture

 This is more common in larger organizations where some staff members employ devious strategies to advance their careers and move up the corporate ladder.
-Employees who engage in toxic behaviour may experience stress in the long run, which can result in low productivity, work ethic, and workflow.
+Employees who engage in toxic behavior may experience stress in the long run, which can result in low productivity, work ethic, and workflow.

 5. Lack of Management